hrbn/tally/README.md

 ## Features

 - Evaluates mathematical expressions using the Math.js expression parser
-- Unit conversions ans calculations
+- Unit conversions and calculations
 - Currency conversions, including crypto, using up-to-date exchange rates
 - Define variables and use them throughout your document
 - Make notes and comments alongside your calculations